-While organizing a résumé is typically challenging and requires meticulous work, many people highlight that the most challenging part of job application is not the preparation of the curriculum vitae, but rather the writing of a cover letter.
+While organizing a résumé is typically challenging and requires meticulous work, many people highlight that the most difficult part of a job application is not preparing the curriculum vitae but writing a cover letter.

 The brevity of cover letters, despite their brief nature, makes them daunting.
-You need to choose only the right words, say exactly what needs to be said, and nothing more.
+It would be best to choose only the right words, say exactly what needs to be said, and nothing more.

-Even if it only has a few words, a cover letter can be the short text that makes the difference between getting the job, and not.
+Even if it only has a few words, a cover letter can be a short text differentiating between getting the job and not.
 That’s how important it is.

-And yes, although in many cases it is a mere formality that goes unnoticed and is not even read by the recruiting department, it is better to be safe than sorry and send a perfect résumé, along with a perfect cover letter.
+And yes, although in many cases it is a mere formality that goes unnoticed and is not even read by the recruiting department, it is better to be safe than sorry and send a perfect résumé and cover letter.

 Do you want to learn how to do this?
 Well, keep reading.